Eating better: 6 steps down the carb mountain

 Breakfast should not taste like dessert.
 Period.

-Cereal, pastries, muffins, scones, pancakes, sweetened yogurt, sweet smoothies… they are all variations on a terrible way to start your day.
+Cereal, pastries, muffins, scones, flour-y pancakes with syrup, sweetened yogurt, sweet smoothies — they are all variations on a terrible way to start your day.

 Want a better way to start your day?
-Find a savory experience.
-Try eggs, bacon, sausage, nuts, cheese, plain full-fat Greek yogurt with a few berries, or whole-food leftovers from your dinner.
+Find a protein-rich, savory experience.
+Try eggs, ham, sausage, nuts, cheese, plain full-fat Greek yogurt with a few berries, or whole-food leftovers from your dinner.
 Don’t worry if it isn’t “breakfast food.”
-Instead, find your way back to real, unrefined food for breakfast.
+Instead, find your way back to real, unrefined food for breakfast, starting with a good serving of protein.

 New breakfast habits can be delicious.
-(Bacon!)
+(Eggs and bacon!)
 They can be easy.
 (Cheese or nuts.)
 They can be dirt-cheap.
 (Coffee and nothing else.)
 If you want ideas, we have dozens of delicious breakfast recipes for you to scroll through.
 So find your way to a more balanced start to the day that suits your tastes and lifestyle.

-This giant step down the carb mountain will set you up for less hunger throughout the day.
+This giant step down the carb mountain of not eating dessert for breakfast will set you up for less hunger throughout the day.
 Give it a try for a week and see how you feel.
 You will be amazed!

 Step 3: So long, packaged snacks